thundercore/developers-portal/docs/deploy-your-own-game.md

 Now, let's get your game running on your own copy of the contract and get you started on your path to millions.

-First we will install of the dependencies.
+First we will install all the dependencies.

 ```
 cd ./smart-contracts